Pemberton Place Affordable Apartments

 Average home value in this zip code: $662,570

 Pemberton Place is a senior low income housing apartment subsidized by the federal governments HUD (Housing and Urban Development Division).
-Contact Pemberton Place for complete details on the current vacancies and housing applications.

 Type: One Bedroom Available